💻 Developer Week: Product Chat on Supporting Node.js, Enhancing Workers Dev Experience, and Database Partnerships

 I know right now we're going to be integrating just maybe these particular packages that are popular with our users.

-Do you see as the future, we'll have full support beyond just these popular packages?
+Do you see the future will have full support beyond just these popular packages?

 I'll also jump in and say that particularly for developers who have used workers before and really want to use a certain library, definitely make sure to visit the website that we just linked to vote on libraries that we can look at.